-Once you give the article a read feel free to message us with any questions you still have about planning an incredible Cuban excursion.
+Once you give the article a read feel free to contact us with any questions you still have about planning an incredible Cuban excursion.

 Want to explore Cuba differently?
 Have a local plan your trip.